 We pack carry-on only whenever possible, which means we want to fit in as many items as we can without having our suitcases feel like we’re carrying rocks.
 Having a lightweight, easy-to-manage bag is an important part of that equation.
 That’s why we love this hardside suitcase.

 This bag is light and compact enough to use as a carry-on on international flights, but it also expands to add 15% more room when you need it.
 It’s the ideal carry-on.

-Light, durable, and waterproof, this Zomake day pack is great from carrying your most needed items around the city, on a hike, to Disney World, or anywhere else you need a day pack.
+Light, durable, and waterproof, this Zomake day pack is great from carrying your most needed items around the city, on a hike, home from a local market, or anywhere else you need a day pack.
 As a bonus: it’s waterproof, so your things stay dry even is you get splashed or rained on.